 On the command bar, select Save.

 Set up trackable links with redirect URLs and read results

-Dynamics 365 can generate redirect URLs for you.
-Each redirect URL targets your Dynamics 365 server, which logs the click and then immediately redirects the user to the expected content.
+Dynamics 365 for Marketing can generate redirect URLs for you.
+Each redirect URL targets your Dynamics 365 for Marketing server, which logs the click and then immediately redirects the user to the expected content.
 This enables you to log clicks on links that you put into social media posts, banner ads, forums, and elsewhere.
 This information can help you choose the best channels for getting your message out.
 These records are also mapped to specific contacts when possible (usually because they have submitted a marketing form and therefore have a cookie set in their browser).

 To create a redirecting URL: